Leslie Hardy and Jeffrey Wylie formed third act productions to reclaim creative power and green light/produce their own projects.

 Co-Director/Producer

-With four decades of performing and directing for the stage, combined with his love of visual storytelling as a cameraman, Wylie brings a unique and singular take to his directing for the screen.
+With four decades of performing and directing for the stage, combined with his love of visual storytelling as a cameraman, Jeffrey brings a unique and singular take to his directing for the screen.

-Most known for Director of Photography on the hit web series Where The Bears Are, and as a fifteen year member of playwright development group Fierce Backbone, he is equally skilled in helming comedy and drama, creating a captivating sense of moment-to-moment presence across mediums and genres.
+Most known for Director of Photography on the hit comedy web series, Where The Bears Are, and as a fifteen year member of playwright development group Fierce Backbone, he is equally skilled in helming comedy and drama, creating a captivating sense of moment-to-moment presence across mediums and genres.

 Contact